frietz58/WoZ4U/README.md

 ![WoZ4U interface](readme_imgs/header.png)

 # Installation
 WoZ4U is implemented as a Flask HTTP server and is accessed via browser, nevertheless,  a few steps are required to run WoZ4U on your machine.
 Firstly, WoZ4U requires the **NAOqi API v2.5**, which only supports **Python 2.7**.
 Thus, you need some environment where these requirements are satisfied.
-You can either run WoZ4U from our Docker image (where the entire installation process has been taken care of, see [Docker](#docker)) or install the system manually, see [Windows Guide](#windows-guide) or [Download WoZ4U](#download-woz4u).
+You can either run WoZ4U from our Docker image (where the entire installation process has been taken care of, see [Docker](#docker)) or install the system manually, as described in [Windows Guide](#windows-guide) or [Download WoZ4U](#download-woz4u).

 Hence, we recommend to set up a dedicated Python 2.7 virtual environment and install all requirements there in that virtual environment.
 If you follow the steps as described below, everything will be installed in a virtual environment and you won't have to worry about conflicting package versions.